Assistant Professor, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences

 Yusrita graduated as a nurse in 2002.
 In 2003 she graduated from Cardiff University with a Bachelor in Adult Nursing.
 In 2006 Yusrita completed her studies at the University of Liverpool in MSc in Healthcare Ethics and worked as an Education Officer before starting her PhD.
 Yusrita's PhD thesis explored the understanding of the ethical dimension in nursing practice.

-Yusrita has been convening ethics-related modules such as HN-5014 Ethics and Law in Nursing Practice, HM-5104 Medical Ethics and Legal Issues and HN-2206 / HW-2206 Health Professionals Law and Ethics.
-She has acted as Cohort Coordinator for Diploma and Bachelor nursing programmes and recently Postgraduate Coordinator for the Masters of Nursing by Coursework (2020 – 2022).
+Yusrita has been convening ethics-related modules such as HN-5014 Ethics and Law in Nursing Practice, HM-5104 Medical Ethics and Legal Issues and HN-2206 / HW-2206 Law and Ethics for Health Professionals.
+She has acted as Cohort Coordinator for Diploma and Bachelor nursing programmes and recently act as Postgraduate Coordinator for the Masters of Nursing by Coursework (2020 – 2022).

 Research interests of Yusrita revolve around the ethical practice and the nurses ' professional conduct.
 She is especially interested in nurses' professional and personal values and how these values influence nursing practice.
 Her current interest in research focuses on different facets of the ethical element of nursing practice through her ongoing supervision of nursing ethics projects with undergraduate final year students.
 Yusrita also has an interest in the teaching of nursing ethics, particularly when she first introduced the teaching of nursing ethics using Class Debate in 2016.